frslabs/vidus-ios/README.md

 | 819  | Timeout             |

 ## Note
-In iOS12,if error code 810 would be in sdk response Restart the device,Try again.
+In iOS 12 ,if error code 810 would be in sdk response Restart the device,Try again.

 ## Help
 For any queries/feedback , contact us at `support@frslabs.com`